-Let us denote $\Fc^1:=d_{+0}+d_{+-}$ and recall that the acyclicity of the Cthulhu complex implies that $\Fc_1$ is a quasi-isomorphism.
+Recall that $\Fc^1:=d_{+0}+d_{+-}$ and that the acyclicity of the Cthulhu complex implies that $\Fc^1$ is a quasi-isomorphism (Section \ref{cthulhu}).
 We consider as before three transverse exact Lagrangian cobordisms $\Sigma_1,\Sigma_2$ and $\Sigma_3$ such that the algebras $\Ac(\La_i^-)$ admit augmentations.
-As introduced in Section \ref{moduli_spaces}, we need to consider the new following moduli spaces of curves with boundary on $\Sigma_1\cup\Sigma_2\cup\Sigma_3$ (see Figure \ref{phi2}):
+As introduced in Section \ref{moduli_spaces}, we need to consider the following moduli spaces of curves with boundary on $\Sigma_1\cup\Sigma_2\cup\Sigma_3$ (see Figure \ref{phi2}):

 with \begin{itemize} \item[$\bullet$] $\gamma_{3,1}^+\in\Rc(\La_3^+,\La_1^+)$, $\gamma_1\in\Rc(\La_2^-,\La_1^-)$ and $\gamma_2\in\Rc(\La_3^-,\La_2^-)$, \item[$\bullet$] $x_1\in\Sigma_1\cap\Sigma_2$, $x_2\in\Sigma_2\cap\Sigma_3$, \item[$\bullet$] $\bs{\delta}_i$ are words of Reeb chords of $\La_i^-$, for $i=1,2,3$. \end{itemize}